Leap13/kemet-classic/readme.txt

 threaded-comments, translation-ready, blog, WPML compatible

 === Description ===
-Description: Kemet is a modern WordPress which is built with a wise balance between performance and rich customization features.
+Description: Wiz is a modern WordPress which is built with a wise balance between performance and rich customization features.
-We built Kemet with SEO best practices in mind and it comes with Schema.org code integrated so search engines will love your site.
+We built Wiz with SEO best practices in mind and it comes with Schema.org code integrated so search engines will love your site.
 It’s also compatible with WooCommerce and with all modern page builders like: Elementor Page builder, Beaver Builder, Visual Composer, SiteOrigin, Divi, etc. It’s also RTL ready, WPML compatible, translation ready and Fully responsive.
-Kemet is currently in it’s early stage of development and we are updating it on weekly bases with new options and customization features.
+Wiz is currently in it’s early stage of development and we are updating it on weekly bases with new options and customization features.
-Kemet WordPress Theme is Developed, Supported and Maintained by: Leap13.
+Wiz WordPress Theme is Developed, Supported and Maintained by: Leap13.

 == Resources ==
 * normalize.css https://necolas.github.io/normalize.css/, (c) 2012-2019 Nicolas Gallagher and Jonathan Neal, licensed under [MIT](https://opensource.org/licenses/MIT)